Home » Recipes » Soup » Loaded Potato Soup

 Two bowls of potato soup are on a table with a red tablecloth

-When serving this Potato Soup, don’t be shy!
+When serving baked potato soup, don’t be shy!
 Throw on as many toppings as you want.
 We recommend the following: green onions, cheddar cheese, sour cream, and an abundance of bacon.
 The more, the merrier!
 After all, when is too much bacon ever a bad idea?
+We love serving a hot bowl with a piece – or two! – of crusty garlic bread.
+And if you’re looking for a well-rounded meal, add a fresh salad!
+Any side or caesar salad would be great, but if you’re feeling a little more adventurous, try our arugula salad with fried goat cheese, cherry tomato caprese salad, or creamy broccoli salad!

 A small spoon is scooping up some potato soup from a white bowl